Authentic Lessons for 21st Century Learning

 Show slide 5.
 Introduce the Think-Pair-Share strategy.

 Ask students to compile a list of the wealthiest people to ever live.
 After giving students a few minutes to make a list, have them share their lists with a partner.
-Ask volunteers to share their responses with whole class.
+Ask volunteers to share their responses with the whole class.

 After students have created their individual lists and shared with classmates, pass out or display the Huffington Post article: "Mansa Musa of Mali Named World’s Richest Man of All Time; Gates and Buffet Also Make List."